 Giving back to the community is a key component of our culture.
-In particular, we offer company-driven initiatives to support local charities and encourage our teammates to create their own charitable initiatives with teammates in their area.
+The "ACV Cares" volunteer committee is committed to creating opportunities to support worthy causes and community efforts with the goal of improving the lives of our neighbors.
+ACV Cares offers company-driven initiatives to support local charities and we encourage our teammates to create their own charitable initiatives. in their areas.
 For example, in recent years: